testdrivenio/flask-spa-auth/DRAFT.md

 export default app;
 ```

-Once the application is compiled, the code we write into `.svelte` gets compiled into `js` and `css`.
-These files are loaded into the `public/index.html` file.
-Which serves as our SPA.
-In this case, we created a new app and loaded it into the whole html body using `target: document.body`.
+Once the application is compiled, the code we write into `.svelte` gets compiled into `js` and `CSS`.
+These files are loaded into the `public/index.html` file, which serves as our SPA.
+In this case, we created a new app and loaded it into the whole HTML body using `target: document.body`.
 One can also create a div and run our SPA in that div.

 Create a build: